DigitalCloud/laravel-blameable/README.md

 ```

-Then, you need to update the database table for the model and add the required columns.
+Then, you need to make sure that the database table for the model has the required columns.
 Luckily we provide two ways to do this task:

 * By using console command and provide the model which you need to add columns: